elisamongelli/chryselis/backend/api/models/info.md

--__init__.py: extensions initialization, like SQLAlchemy() -stanza.py: defines the DB structure (columns and data types) for the room entity -stato.py: defines the DB structure (columns and data types) for the status entity
+-__init__.py: extensions initialization, like SQLAlchemy() -stanza.py: defines the DB structure (columns and data types) for the room entity -stato.py: defines the DB structure (columns and data types) for the status entity -programma.py: defines the DB structure (columns and data types) for the schedule entity